 At Prescient, we like to look good and feel good by taking part in Save The Children’s Christmas Jumper Day.
 We’re all wearing our woolly warmers and pledging our pennies to support this fantastic charity, particularly in a year when many charities have struggled with fundraising during the pandemic.

 If you’d like to help support this worthy cause, text “TEAMPBC” to 70050 – £2 donation plus standard network rate message charge.

 With Christmas presents and food to buy and children out of school for the Christmas holidays, you may see some employees struggling to keep up with all of their outside commitments.
 Employers may want to consider offering temporary, flexible working hours – allowing staff to start later or leave earlier – to help their work/life balance.

 While this could prove to be popular with employees, it is important to be consistent and not favour one employee over another.

 Employers may wish to consider allowing employees to take additional time off to volunteer at local charities over Christmas.
 This can be a real ‘win-win’ as the employer benefits from a positive company reputation (internally and externally) as well as keeping employees happy – it also boosts the employer brand to help attract future talent!

 You could also think about internal volunteering where members of management support other areas of the business – working on retail counters, serving meals in staff canteens etc.

 Tip #8: Combat Post-Christmas Blues

 What happens after staff return from their Christmas holidays?
-A survey cited on the Independent found that it takes British people an average of four days to fully adjust to work after the holiday period.
+A survey cited in the Independent found that it takes British people an average of 4 days to fully adjust to working after the holiday period.

 To wrap it all up